Disappearance of Mekayla Bali: April 12

-After leaving Tim Hortons, cameras show her at 10:45 a.m. walking west on Broadway Street East.
-After a short distance, she takes a turn and heads south on 7th Avenue.
-However, she quickly turns back around and continues west on Broadway Street East until she leaves the camera's view.
+After leaving Tim Hortons, cameras show her at 10:45 AM walking west on Broadway Street East.
+She took a short turn down 7th Avenue but then returned to Broadway Street East, continuing westward until she left the camera's view.
 She does not appear on any other surveillance footage for more than an hour after that.
-However, according to an employee, she is then seen a little later at the local STC Bus Depot.
-There she inquired when the next bus to Regina would leave.
-When she learned that the bus would leave at 5:00 p.m., she left the bus station without purchasing a ticket.
-According to the employee, this occurred sometime between 10:00 a.m. and 12:00 p.m., but based on the available surveillance footage, this time period can be narrowed down to sometime between 11:00 a.m. and 11:45 a.m.
-At 11:35 a.m. she sent another text message to her friend: "I'll see you at lunch" and at 11:59 a.m., she re-enters her high school but meets only with two other students in the school cafeteria.
+But shortly after that footage, an employee at the local STC Bus Depot recalls her asking when the next bus to Regina would leave.
+Upon being told that would not be until 5:00 PM, she left without buying a ticket.
+This appears to have happened sometime between 11:00 AM and 11:45 AM At 11:35 AM she sent another text message to her friend: "I'll see you at lunch" and at 11:59 AM re-entered her school and met with two other students in the school cafeteria.
 They confirmed that she told them about plans to take a bus to Regina for vacation.
-Cameras show her leaving the school at 12:03 p.m.
-The next time she was seen was at the Trail Stop Restaurant, where she ordered lunch.
-This restaurant was attached to the aforementioned bus depot.
-According to eyewitnesses, she left the restaurant between 1:00 and 1:45 p.m.
+Cameras show her leaving the school at 12:03 PM She was next seen at the Trail Stop Restaurant, attached to the bus depot, where she ordered lunch.
+According to eyewitnesses, she left the restaurant between 1:00 PM and 1:45 PM.
 After that, no one remembers seeing her, and she does not appear on any other surveillance footage.
 Police were able to verify that she did not get on any of the buses that day.
-When last seen, she was wearing glasses, a teal/mint infinity scarf, jeans, a 3/4-length burgundy or purple coat, and blonde wavy hair worn down.
+When last seen, she was wearing glasses, a teal/mint infinity scarf, jeans, a three-quarter-length burgundy or purple coat, with her blonde wavy hair worn down.

 Subsequent events

-Bali's phone was turned off at 6:51 a.m. the next morning.
+Bali's phone was turned off at 6:51 AM the next morning.
 According to the police, Bali has not used any of her social media accounts since.
 One possible exception occurred three months later when a Snapchat message sent to her by one of her friends became marked as opened.
 However, it could not be determined if anyone actually viewed it.
-Police also confirmed that her bank account has not been used since then and she does not have a passport with her, which would make it difficult for her to leave the country.
+Police also confirmed that her bank account has not been used since then and she does not have a passport with her, which is necessary for international travel.